-Gene Dawson stated that the Task Force intended to complete their work in July 2018 but were providing an interim update to receive City Council feedback on high-level action items finalizing the recommendations and Mr. Dawson report. recommendations from the Technical Working Groups fell under the categories of Funding or Systems.
-He stated that the definition of affordability was a household paying no more than 30% of gross income on housing including insurance, utilities, and other associated He stated that there were 165,000 households in San Antonio cost-burdened, paying over 30% of gross income on housing.
-He noted that the Area Median Income (AMI) within the San Antonio city limits totaled \$49,268 annually. provided an overview of salary distribution for military and civilian employees at Joint Base San Antonio and stated that more than 10,000 employees made less than the AMI.
+Gene Dawson stated that the Task Force intended to complete their work in July 2018 but were providing an interim update to receive City Council feedback on high-level action items prior finalizing the recommendations and Mr. Dawson to report. noted that recommendations from the Technical Working Groups fell under the categories of Funding or Systems.
+He stated that the definition of affordability was a household paying no more than 30% of gross income on housing including insurance, utilities, and other associated He stated that there were 165,000 households in San Antonio that were costs. cost-burdened, paying over 30% of gross income on housing.
+He noted that the Area Median Income (AMI) within the San Antonio city limits totaled \$49,268 annually.
+He provided an overview of salary distribution for military and civilian employees at Joint Base San Antonio and stated that more than 10,000 employees made less than the AMI.